MohammadWasil/Quora-Insincere-Question-Classification/README.md

 Quora is a platform that empowers people to learn from each other.
 On Quora, people can ask questions and connect with others who contribute unique insights and quality answers.

-This is a Kaggle Competition : [Quora Insincere Questions Classification.](https://www.kaggle.com/c/quora-insincere-questions-classification)
+This is a Kaggle Competition : [Quora Insincere Questions Classification.](https://www.kaggle.com/c/quora-insincere-questions-classification).
+We will be predicting whether a question asked on Quora is sincere or not.
+An insincere question is defined as a question intended to make a statement rather than look for helpful answers.

 ## Dependencies